• Skip to primary navigation

 Since we're all clear on Echinacea tea, let's move on to its taste profile.

-The plant Echinacea belongs to the daisy family and gives a strong floral flavor profile with a slightly sweet taste.
+The plant Echinacea belongs to the daisy family and gives a strong floral flavor with a slightly sweet taste.

 However, the medical effects on the plant also give off a slightly tingling sensation to the tongue.